Skip Navigation

 Our goal is to alleviate the impact of cancer and advance health equity in the cancer center’s catchment area and beyond.
 We accomplish this by establishing meaningful connections with our community partners and sharing and applying evidence-based strategies and policies.
 Examples of our outreach and evidence-based interventions include:

-• Through a collaborative effort with community partners, the Center for Genetic Services and Health Equity provides free genetic counseling and genetic testing, as well as referrals to cancer screening programs in Kansas and Missouri to those at higher risk for inherited cancers and who would otherwise not have access to these services.
+• Through a collaborative effort with community partners, the Center for Genetic Services and Health Equity provides free genetic counseling and genetic testing.
+The center also provides referrals to cancer screening programs in Kansas and Missouri for those at higher risk for inherited cancers and who would otherwise not have access to these services.

 • Cancer screenings held throughout the catchment area.